August 25, 2013 View Narrative Report

 Foundation for Teaching Economics

-We are pleased to submit the report of our independent evaluation of the FTE’s 2012 programs.
-Our evaluation shows that FTE is sponsoring an impressive array of highly praised programs in economics education.
-Evaluations completed by participants in 2012 indicate participants’ extremely high levels of satisfaction with the content, materials, and instructors in all programs.
+We are pleased to submit the report of our independent evaluation of the FTE’s 2013 programs.
+Evaluations completed by participants in 2013 indicate participants’ extremely high levels of satisfaction with the content, materials, and instructors in all programs.

 | Ina V.S.
 Mullis, Ph.D.